vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/README.md

 ---

-## Option B: Retain Policy
+## Option B: Supervisor PV Retain Policy

 Instead of using a snapshot, patch the Supervisor PV reclaim policy to **Retain**, remove its `claimRef`, and create a replacement Supervisor PVC.
+This needs to be done on the Supervisor VM (i.e. via vCenter)

 Advantages